 Heather Taylor is a writer, director and co-founder of the creative studio Cereal Made.
+She is an alum of the 2018/19 Bell Media Prime Time TV program (in association with ABC Signature Studios) and 2019 Corus Writer’s Apprentice Program.
 She has developed shorts, web series and features – both narrative and documentary – and graduated with a Masters in screenwriting from City University, London.
-After living in Canada and the UK, Heather now calls New York home.
+After living in western Canada and the UK, Heather now splits her time between New York and Toronto.

 Of her many projects, Heather is most proud of her first feature film script, ‘The Last Thakur’, which premiered at the London International Film Festival & had a cinematic, television and DVD release in the UK; her sci-fi web series Raptured which had over a million views and is being developed into a TV series; and Stitched, her award-winning horror short, which played at festivals around the world.